Pirmayr/Run2/Commands.md

 #### newqueue

-creates a new queue
+creates a queue

-* values: (optional) values to initialize the queue
+* values: (optional) value with which the queue is to be initialized

 Examples: